 Glass Cannon: Even has a passive skill named this, that increases damage at the cost of reduced defense.

-Mighty Glacier: Seems to be.
-The Crusader has been described as a war-machine made human and as being so heavily armored as to be considered an immovable object.
-The One-Handed Zweihänder passive skill below definitely makes them one at least.
+Mighty Glacier: The Crusader has been described as a war-machine made human, and being so heavily armored as to be considered an immovable object.
+The One-Handed Zweihänder passive skill below reinforces this.

-Summon Magic: The Crusader has the ability to summon a magical horse and a mystical gyrfalcon.
+Summon Magic: The Crusader has the ability to summon a magical horse to ride or a group of soldiers to charge their foes.

 Mercenaries (Diablo II)